voxeet/voxeet-uxkit-web-mixerlayout/README.md

 - participants sharing a screen
 - demo mode active

-The app then starts listening for update from the Platform about changes in the conference.
+The app then starts listening for update from the Communications API about changes in the conference.
 For example, participants joining, starting videos or screenshare, and so on.
 The layout is formed using the other components.

 #### `Tile`